 While Mona misses Sid dearly, she has reinvented herself at Glenmeadow.
 “I paint in Deb Padden’s art classes.
 I use the pool and exercise.
 I can go to temple just around the corner, and I even started a publication called Hummingbird, which is now in its seventh edition.
 I have such an active, involved life here with my friends and neighbors.”

 Mona adds, “Being a widow and alone gave me the chance to explore and try new things, like a new network of friends.
-The Glenmeadow staff and residents produced the show Glenmeadow Has Talent, in which I enjoyed being involved and producing the number ‘Somewhere Over the Rainbow.’
+The Glenmeadow team members and residents produced the show Glenmeadow Has Talent, in which I enjoyed being involved and producing the number ‘Somewhere Over the Rainbow.’
 You never know where life is going to take you.”